SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

   Selecting an AWS GovCloud region means your data will be leaving a FedRAMP-high environment.
 Use responsibly to avoid information spillage.
 See [Collection from AWS GovCloud](/docs/send-data/hosted-collectors/amazon-aws/collection-aws-govcloud) for details.
   :::
 6. For **Bucket Name**, enter the exact name of your organization's S3 bucket.
 Be sure to double-check the name as it appears in AWS, for example:
 7. For **Path Expression**, enter the wildcard pattern that matches the S3 objects you'd like to collect.
-You can use **one **wildcard (*) in this string.
-Recursive path expressions use a single wildcard and do **NOT** use a leading forward slash.
-[See About Amazon Path Expressions](/docs/send-data/hosted-collectors/amazon-aws/amazon-path-expressions) for details.
+You can use **one** wildcard (`*`) in this string.
+Recursive path expressions use a single wildcard and do NOT use a leading forward slash.
+See [About Amazon Path Expressions](/docs/send-data/hosted-collectors/amazon-aws/amazon-path-expressions) for details.
 8. **Collection should begin**.
 Choose or enter how far back you'd like to begin collecting historical logs.
 You can either:
    * Choose a predefined value from dropdown list, ranging from "Now" to “72 hours ago” to “All Time”, or
    * Enter a relative value.
 To enter a relative value, click the **Collection should begin** field and press the delete key on your keyboard to clear the field.
 Then, enter a relative time expression, for example `-1w`.
 You can define when you want collection to begin in terms of months (M), weeks (w), days (d), hours (h), and minutes (m).
 If you paused the Source and want to skip some data when you resume, update the **Collection should begin** setting to a time after it was paused.
 9. For **Source Category**, enter any string to tag the output collected from this Source.
 Category metadata is stored in a searchable field called `_sourceCategory`.
-(Examples: `sourceCategory: aws/observability/alb/logs`, `_sourceCategory: aws/observability/clb/logs`).
+(For example, `sourceCategory: aws/observability/alb/logs` or `_sourceCategory: aws/observability/clb/logs`).
 10. **Fields**.
 Click the **+Add Field** link to add custom log metadata [Fields](/docs/manage/fields).
 Define the fields you want to associate, each field needs a name (key) and value.
 The following **Fields** are to be added in the source:
     * Add an **account** field and assign it a value which is a friendly name / alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
 Logs can be queried via the “account field”.
     * Add a **region** field and assign it the value of respective AWS region where the Classic Load Balancer exists.